Our Work and the Sustainable Development Goals

 2. The SDGs as Framework for Programmatic Initiatives

 Another way we seek to incorporate the SDGs in our work is by framing our programmatic areas to align directly with the targets and indicators for specific SDGs.
 Our Safe Water Strategic Initiative, for example, is directly aligned with SDG 6: Clean Water Sanitation.
-In keeping with SDG 6, our shared global vision is for every disadvantaged and vulnerable person, health facility and school to have reliable access to safe and affordable water by 2030 and beyond.
+In keeping with SDG 6, our shared global vision is for every person living in poverty and experiencing disadvantage, health facility and school to have reliable access to safe and affordable water by 2030 and beyond.

 Young Children Affected by HIV and AIDS is another example of a Strategic Initiative at the Foundation that aligns with a specific goal.
 The Vision for the Young Children Affected by HIV and AIDS Initiative is to improve the developmental outcomes of all young children (0-5 years) affected by HIV and AIDS in Kenya, Malawi, Mozambique, Tanzania and Zambia by 2030 in line with SDG target 4.2.